 I believe in the consideration of the full experience for the intended audience, from their perspective.
 UX is as much about empathy building as it is about tools mastery and the ability to articulate the simple solution to a complex problem.
 Throughtout my years as a UX designer, I've developed set of techniques and tools which I leverage selectively in order to build experiential meaning and true utility.

 I have had the great privilege of working alongside a number of extremely talented, highly empathetic User Experience Research professionals at companies like Google, Yahoo!, Salesforce and Grand Rounds.
-While I still strongly prefer (and genuinely enjoy) partnering with a "full time" UER on any user-centered initiaitve, I am able to run a fully user-centered research process from qualitative early insights & secondary research, to ethnographies and field work, user testing, interviews and quantitiative analysis.
+I am able to run a fully user-centered research process from qualitative early insights & secondary research, to ethnographies and field work, user testing, interviews and quantitiative analysis.
+It's one of my favorite parts of the job.

 With the advent of more capable devices — on the desk, in the palm, car, or kitchen — the ability to express the way in which an interaction is meant to unfold has become more important than ever.
 Tasks, in the end, are made up of combinations of interactions, and each of those interactions needs and deserves due consideration.
 Animation and prototyping technqiues/tools have improved the level of control over and refinability of a given interaction tremendously, which is a good thing: each of those small, capable computers represent different modalities, contexts of use, and intentionality, all of which require due care.